unravelin/ravelin-ios/README.md

 ---

-## Class Properties
+## RVNEncryption Class Properties

 ---

 ## rsaKey

-> The public rsa key from your dashboard
+> The public RSA key from your dashboard

 # License